Delegate Information and FAQS

 I have lost something.
 Is there a place to go for lost property?

 If you have any lost property during the TaPRA conference, go to our Registration Desk in the Oculus building.
+Other places to check for lost property are Senate House and Warwick Arts Centre's Box Office.

-If you have realised you have lost something after your event please contact TaPRA2025@warwick.ac.uk and the main Conference Reception by email on ccvreception@warwick.ac.uk.
+If you've realised that you have lost something after your event please contact TaPRA2025@warwick.ac.uk and the main Conference Reception by email on ccvreception@warwick.ac.uk.
 If you have left items in your bedroom and need them posting to a return address, there will be a minimum charge of £10.00, dependant on size and weight of items.
 Items will only be kept for a maximum of 2 weeks following your departure from campus.

 I would like to practise my religion while staying on campus.
 Is there somewhere I can go?